 The most famous of them all is Mantou Rock, a large steam bun-shaped column of lava protruding from the ocean.
 It’s always been significant for the local Coconut Oil tribe, who would carry out cliff and sea burials from here.
 Today the area surrounding Mantou Rock gathers a spectrum of tropical fish and even some pretty tasty lobsters!

 What better way to get a crash course on the culture of the Tao people than to visit a local museum?
-Inside are a few relics and displays on the local tribes, as well as a beautiful replica of an underground house that you can actually enter, as you can’t just walk into a locals’ home!
+Inside are a few relics and displays on the local tribes, as well as a beautiful underground house they have on display which you can actually enter, as you can’t just walk into a locals’ home!

 The locals of the island have a real love/hate relationship with tourism.
 Though it may be an easy source of income, the locals are very wary of their island being destroyed by outsiders.
 They wish that visitors would be more aware of the impact they have, and so Kasiboan was born.